Marcell Jansen: Hamburger SV

 In the 2014–15 season, with one year left on his contract, Jansen remained at the club despite the new signing of Matthias Ostrzolek.
-Despite the competition, Jansen initially played at left-back before playing in left-midfield for the most of the season, due to Ostrzolek being preferred at left-back.
+Despite the competition, Jansen initially played at left-back before playing in left-midfield for most of the season, due to Ostrzolek being preferred at left-back.
 However, by the end of 2014, Jansen was plagued by injuries.
 As the 2014–15 season progressed, Jansen's return was short-lived when he continued to suffer injuries.
 At the end of the 2014–15 season, Jansen had made 16 appearances and scored 2 goals in all competitions.

 At the end of the 2014–15 season, Hamburg opted not to extend Jansen's contract.

 Retirement

 Being a free agent, Jansen could not take on a new club as he believed Hamburg was the only team for him.
 Many criticised his actions, believing he made a wrong decision as he announced his retirement from the game at age 29.
 Responding to criticism, Jansen stated that he was not a fan of the scenes behind the football business.

 Following his retirement, Jansen joined Sky Sport as a pundit.

 On 19 January 2019, Jansen was voted by Hamburger SV's members to be the new club president.